RyanGreenup/Draftsmith/tutorial.md

 3. Creates and shows the `MainWindow`.
 4. Starts the application's event loop.

+## Code Structure

+To better understand the organization of the code, let's look at a structured tree representation starting from the main execution:

+- Main execution
+  - Parse command-line arguments
+  - Create QApplication
+  - Create MainWindow
+    - Create MarkdownEditor
+      - Create QTextEdit (editor)
+      - Create QWebEngineView (preview)
+      - Create MarkdownHighlighter
+        - Define highlighting rules
+      - Set up layout with QSplitter
+      - Connect signals (textChanged to update_preview)
+    - Set MarkdownEditor as central widget
+  - Show MainWindow
+  - Start application event loop

+This structure shows how the different components of the application are nested and interact with each other.
+The main execution creates the application and main window, which in turn creates the MarkdownEditor.
+The MarkdownEditor sets up the core functionality by creating the editor, preview, and highlighter components.

 ## Conclusion

 This Markdown editor with live preview demonstrates several important concepts in GUI programming with PyQt6: